Algorithmically Establishing Trust in Evaluators: Detailed Experimental Methods

 \subsection{Prompts}

-The prompts we used for our LLM stack are in \promptref{evaluatorprompt} (evaluation) and \promptref{generationprompt} (generation).
+The prompts we used for our LLM evaluation on synthetic experiments are in \tabref{evaluatorprompt} (evaluation) and \tabref{generationprompt} (generation).
 All exemplars are omitted for brevity.
 Whenever a parsing error occurred, we retried the call up to five times.
 If it failed on the fifth, we returned a random string.
+For the natural language experiments the prompts are in \tabref{nlevaluatorprompt} (evaluator/verifier) and \tabref{nlgeneratorprompt} (generator; part of the evaluator).
+These prompts required no exemplars.
+When parsing errors occurred, we retried up to five times, and otherwise returned a zero-labelled value.